 Calaveras Big Trees became a California State Park in 1931 to preserve the North Grove of giant sequoias.
-This grove includes the "Discovery Tree," the first Sierra redwood noted by Augustus T. Dowd in 1852.
 The Calaveras Big Trees State Park is considered the longest continuously operated tourist facility in California.
 Over the years, other parcels of mixed conifer forests have been added to the Park.

 The Park includes two main campgrounds with a total of 129 campsites, six picnic areas and several miles of established trails.
 During the winter you can cross-country ski or snowshoe along the trails, and in the summer the campgrounds hosts evening ranger talks, numerous interpretive programs, environmental educational programs, junior ranger programs, hiking, mountain biking, bird watching and activities for school children.

 Other attractions in the Park include the Stanislaus River, Beaver Creek, the Lava Bluff Trail and Bradley Trail.

 Pet Friendly Notes

 Dogs are welcome in the Park on leash in developed areas like picnic sites, campgrounds, roads and fire roads (dirt).
 Dogs are not allowed on the designated trails, nor in the woods in general.

 In addition to the popular North Grove, the Park features South Grove, a five mile hiking trip through a spectacular grove of giant sequoias in their natural setting.
 The interpretive trail will lead you through a pristine stand of Sierra redwoods.
 The South Grove contains about 1,000 large Sierra redwoods—also known as Giant Sequoias—about 10 times as many as the North Grove.
 The largest redwoods in the park are found here in the remote tranquil South Grove.